jouinisayf/open-data-portals-irve/README.md

 Identifiers and geographic data are correct, and field types are well defined.
 However, the licence is missing and the update frequency is not respected.

-In conclusion, the dataset is technically easy to use, but its legal reliability remains limited.

 # Final Synthesis: Recommended, Enforced and Used Practices on data.gouv.fr (IRVE datasets)